dcantrell/bsdutils/README.md

 Additionally you will need the following shared libraries to build all of the programs in this project:

-Additionally you will need the following shared libraries to build all of the programs in this project:

     terminfo       https://invisible-mirror.net/archives/ncurses/
     libedit        http://thrysoee.dk/editline/
     openssl        https://www.openssl.org/